KineticLensman/Premiere-elements-notes/README.md

 ## Clips

-### Selecting a click
+### Selecting a clip

-Click the target clip in the timeline – automatically selects linked clips (e.g.  audio associated with a video clip)
+`Click` the target clip in the timeline.
+Automatically selects linked clips (e.g. the audio associated with a video clip)

-Alt-click – only selects the target (i.e., not any linked audio/video)
+`Alt-click` – only selects the target (i.e., not any linked audio/video)

-Shift click / shift drag to extend selection
+`Shift click` / `shift drag` to add more clips to a selection

-Alt - Also works for moving (dragging a clip)
+`Alt` - Also works for moving (dragging a clip)

-### Moving
+### Inserting clips

-Drag clip to timeline – shifts all other clips down

-Alt drag – only shifts target and linked tracks (e.g. doesn’t change background)
+`Timeline->Snap` to toggle clip snapping

+`Drag` clip to timeline to insert it.
+The new clip will split an existing clip if it is dropped into the midde of it.
+All other clips will shift to the right
+'Alt-drag' - as above, but only linked clips will be split or moved.
+Use to add a new clip without splitting the background soundtrack, for example.

-Drag to blank space above timeline to create new video / audio track
+`Drag` clip to blank space above uppermost track in the timeline to create a track for the clip

-Drag to monitor panel – e.g. to create picture-in-picture (plus many other options)
+`Drag` clip to monitor panel – to access options such as create picture-in-picture

 ### Cutting

-Cut a video track – zaps and shifts all other tracks leftward.

-Delete a video track – zaps and doesn’t shift other tracks
+Removing a selected clip.
+Lots of options.
+What happens depends on whether the target is selected (video AND audio, i.e. linked clips) or `Alt`-selected (i.e. just video OR audio).

+* `Edit->Cut` / `Ctrl-X`: Deletes clip.
+If linked clips aren't selected, the gap doesn't close (i.e. audio is left in place)
+* `Edit->Delete` / `Shift+Delete`: Deletes clip and doesn't close gap (linked or not)
+* `Edit-Delete and close gap` / `Backspace`: Same as Cut?
+The gap doesn't close if linked clips aren't selected.

 ### Replacement